isu-meta/fast-reconcile/README.md

 To avoid conflicting with other network services that use reserved ports, use port numbers higher than 1023.

-If you'd like to run develop `fast-reconcile`, it can be helpful to use the `--debug`
+If you'd like to do development work on  `fast-reconcile` or if you encounter errors, it can be helpful to use the `--debug` flag:
-flag:
 ~~~~
 $ python reconcile.py --debug
 ~~~~